ChaelCodes/chaelcodes.github.io/_posts/2023-09-14-jekyll-links-page.md

 These are all going to be links to commits.
 You can see the result on my [links page.](/links)
 ### Add Icons

+### Gradient Background to add Definition to Column